-The film marks Park Jung-Bae’s directing debut and is without saying a promising start: Collectors, starring Lee Je-Hoon, Jo Woo-Jin, Lim Won-Hee and Shin Hye-Sun, dominated the November 2020 Korean box office with a total of 1.5 million admissions, despite Korea’s reinstatement of stricter social distancing guidelines due to Covid-19.
+The film marks Park Jung-Bae’s directing debut and is without any doubt a promising start: Collectors, starring Lee Je-Hoon, Jo Woo-Jin, Lim Won-Hee and Shin Hye-Sun, dominated the November 2020 Korean box office with a total of 1.5 million admissions, despite Korea’s reinstatement of stricter social distancing guidelines due to Covid-19.
 Fans of Squid Game will also be pleased to know that the creator of the hit series Hwang Dong-Hyuk is the producer and scriptwriter of Collectors.

-The beautiful and bright colours emphasise the humour and lightness of the film, however balanced with some darker themes.
+The beautiful and bright colours emphasise the humour and lightness of the film, balanced with some darker themes.
 Indeed, the character of Kang Dong-Gu (Lee Je-Hoon) has his own trauma.
 This is, maybe, what the film lacks: a bit more depth into the past story of the character and his hidden emotions regarding this dark memory would have been appreciated.

 Regardless, as I watched the movie in this cosy cinema, I truly felt I was taking a breath of fresh air.
 What a pleasure it is to see a film where you laugh and smile almost the whole time!
 The dialogues and situations in which the characters find themselves were truly amusing.
 As I write those lines, I am laughing at the memory of this scene where Dr Jones asks Dong-Gu, with a very curious and suspicious look, “how do you know what a dead body tastes like?” while his colleague tastes soil to find a corpse!

 The other scene in a noraebang (karaoke room), where the team has to improvise a rather eccentric party to make a policeman so uncomfortable that he would leave, is a memorable one for many fans.